joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/02 - Content - Product Internal Press Release Iteration/md/01 - Cyclotron Road - Product Internal Press Release Iteration.pptx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This template from Cyclotron Road provides a guide on what information to include in an effective product internal press release to communicate the value your product brings to a certain market and set of customers.
+This template from Cyclotron Road provides a guide on what information to include in an effective product internal press release to communicate the value your product brings to a certain market and set of customers.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)